rladies/meetup-presentations_berlin/2019-05_Hands-on_blogdown_How_to_create_your_first_blog/README.md

 ## Be active, Come prepared!

 Please take care to have the the lastest version of R and RStudio Desktop and the package blogdown installed.
-You find instructions and comments for the installation of blogdown right [here](https://bookdown.org/yihui/blogdown/installation)
+You find instructions and comments for the [installation of blogdown](https://bookdown.org/yihui/blogdown/installation.html)

 Mac-User need also to install the following tools: